hugoduncan/criterium/README.md

 the JVM in particular.

 This includes:

-  - statistical processing of multiple evaluations
+  * statistical processing of multiple evaluations
-  - inclusion of a warm-up period, designed to allow the JIT compiler to optimise its code
+  * inclusion of a warm-up period, designed to allow the JIT compiler to optimise its code
-  - purging of gc before testing, to isolate timings from GC state prior to testing
+  * purging of gc before testing, to isolate timings from GC state prior to testing
-  - a final forced GC after testing to estimate impact of cleanup on the timing results
+  * a final forced GC after testing to estimate impact of cleanup on the timing results

 ## Usage

+The top level interface is in `criterium.core`.

-  (use 'criterium)
+    (use 'criterium.core)

+Use `bench` to run a benchmark in a simple manner.

     (bench (Thread/sleep 1000) :verbose)

+By default bench is quiet about its progress.
+Run `with-progress-reporting` to get progress information on *out*.

     (with-progress-reporting (bench (Thread/sleep 1000) :verbose))

+Lower level functions are available.

     (report-result (benchmark (Thread/sleep 1000)) :verbose)
     (report-result (quick-bench (Thread/sleep 1000)))

 ## References